 Offseason Cap Outlook

 Regardless of where the cap for the 2020/21 league year ends up, the Hawks are in a good spot and should have more room than virtually any other NBA team.
-If the cap remains the same as it was in ’19/20, Atlanta could still easily get to $43MM+ in space, depending on where the team’s lottery pick lands.
+If the cap remains the same as it was in ’19/20, Atlanta could still easily get to $44MM+ in space.

 Although that would be more than enough cap room to make a play for a maximum-salary player, I’m skeptical that GM Travis Schlenk would want to go that route, even if team ownership is getting antsy to make a major splash.